UnstoppableMango/openapi2go/README.md

 Generate Go code from OpenAPI specifications

 Usage:
-  openapi2go [command]
+  openapi2go [flags]

-Available Commands:
-  completion  Generate the autocompletion script for the specified shell generate    Generate code from the given specification help        Help about any command

 Flags:
       --config string          Path to a configuration file -h, --help                   help for openapi2go

-Use "openapi2go [command] --help" for more information about a command.
+      --output string          Path to the generated code output --package-name string    Name of the output package --specification string   Path to an OpenAPI specification file
 ```

 ### Configuration